pythonanywhere/help_pages/articles/ChangingSystemImage.md

 virtualenvs you have might break -- virtualenvs are not always portable from one point release to another.

+### Cached versions of `pip` and packages installed with `pip`

+It's also advised to clear the `~/.cache` folder, since packages stored there might be picked up when creating new virtualenvs leading to confusion.

 ## Default Python versions

 Along with system image each PythonAnywhere account has a set of